 Expert networks are successful because they add value to their customers.
 They offer something tremendously helpful – expertise-on-demand – by setting up telephone conversations between experts and organizations that seek expertise.
 In many cases, expert networks recruit people that did not even know that they are experts at something.

-The Inex One EMS helps organizations capture more of the value on offer, by making it easier for you to work with expert networks.
+The Inex One Expert Management System helps organizations capture more of the value on offer, by making it easier for you to work with expert networks.

 Interested in a demo?
 Welcome to contact us.